Exercises

 In order to extract the words from a text easily, i have implemented a method called remove_nonalphanum(filename) that reads a text files and replaces punctuation with a blank space.
 Again, I cannot emphasise enough how important it is to use convenience function to make your code easier to read.

 Once the function has been implemented, the solution to the problem is straightforward.
 I have been using set comprehension and the join method from the str type to make the code clearer and more concise.
 Note that I could have used a list instead of a set.
-If you are still unfamiliar with these concepts, I recommend that you read the chapters on and .
+If you are still unfamiliar with these concepts, I recommend that you read the chapters on list and sets.

 def remove_nonalphanum(filename):